 Broccoli And Blue Cheese Pasta Recipe

-I hope a lot of the recipes on this website tick all of those boxes, but this one is not only great for a mid-week supper, because it is such a quick and easy recipe for pasta, but it is good enough to serve at a dinner party too!
-It would be a great recipe to put together when you know you want to spend more time with your friends, chatting, than at the kitchen stove.
+This is not only great for a mid-week supper but it is good enough to serve at a dinner party too!
+It would be a great recipe to put together when you know you are entertaining and you want to spend more time with your friends, chatting, than at the kitchen stove.

 This is a really easy Broccoli And Blue Cheese Pasta recipe is great for a mid week family meal, and good enough for a dinner party!